 Fees and charges

-Details of how to pay fees and information on other fees and charges are available in the Calendar.
+Further details of how to pay fees and information on other fees and charges are available in this document.

 New students who register with the University Medical Centre should be aware that standard NHS charges apply to any medical certificates issued by the Medical Centre.
 They should also ensure that they check with the Medical Centre about any other potential charges that may be incurred for non-NHS items e.g. travel vaccinations.